 |Criteria for Being an Arbitrator on the FMCS Roster

 Applicants for the FMCS Roster must demonstrate experience, competence, and acceptability in decision-making roles in the resolution of disputes arising from collective bargaining agreements.
 The Arbitrator Review Board, which is appointed by the Director of FMCS, reviews the qualifications of all applicants for listing on the Roster and recommends to the Director the acceptance or rejection of applicants for the Roster.
-The next meeting of the Review Board is scheduled for December 11, 2013.

 The Board meets on a regular basis to review applicants for the Roster.
 FMCS has established general criteria for admission to the Roster (See Section 1404.5(a) of the FMCS Arbitration Policies and Procedures.)
 Applicants will be listed on the Roster upon a determination that he or she: